 - Public Limited Company (PLC)

-Setting up a sole trader business is another option in the UK, but this structure only allows for one owner and it does not offer the same benefits as a company.
+Setting up a sole trader business is another option in the UK, but this business structure only allows for one owner and it does not offer the same benefits as a company.

 Private company limited by shares